Sheriff Janis G Mangum

 Elected to Office

-On November 6th 2012, Mrs. Janis G. Mangum was elected to the office of Sheriff of Jackson County, currently being the only female Sheriff in the State of Georgia, and only the 2nd female Sheriff elected in Georgia History.
+On November 6th 2012, Mrs. Janis G. Mangum was elected to the office of Sheriff of Jackson County, being the only female Sheriff in the State of Georgia, and only the 2nd female Sheriff elected in Georgia History.
 Sheriff Mangum is a lifelong resident of Jackson County, having attended Jefferson City Schools and currently residing in the Holly Springs Community of Jackson County.
 She is the daughter of the late Ray and Lavertis Griffith and is the wife of Mr. Jerry Mangum, for over 35 years, and is the mother of Chad and grandmother to three beautiful grandchildren Kayla, J.T., and Jayden.
+Janis was re-elected a second term in 2016.

 Career in Law Enforcement